sugi-chan/pendragon/README.md

 - `grab.py` is what I use to get a screenshot of the teamvierwer window which gets run pretty regularly.
 Additionally this screenshot is what gets sliced.
 I take a screenshot and find the screen locations of boxes that need to be cropped out like command cards, attack button, and the turn counter.
 Most of the inputs for this are housed in the `skill_sheet.csv`

 - `mouse_pos.py`: is a helper script I use to determine the locations I need for the different sections.
 This is mostly for button pressing.
 So determining where skill buttons are,, or card where to click on a command card (previous section was how to crop them out to feed into models) or how to use master skills etc. most of these are in `utils.py`

+3) My personal setup has been using pytorch 1.0.1 and tensorflow 1.0 which is now outdated.
+So I have not tested with the newest versions of tensorflow for breaking changes.

+## TODO

+- make a document or something to show to how configure the repo

+- clean up code stylistically and refactor parts of it to make it cleaner

+- add more documentation on how to do things like setup a `battle plan`